-Gentle Jizo Bodhisattva is known as the Protector of Women and Children.
-He or she helps beings into this world and out again.
+Gentle Jizo Bodhisattva is known as the Protector of Women and Children, who also helps beings into this world and out again.

 Jizos are a part of a ceremony called the Mizuko Kuyo Ceremony, in Japan and other countries, for a child who has died before or within a year of birth.
 It provides a ritual form for the parents grief for the child they lost.
 Yvonnne Jikai Rand developed the ceremony in America.
 Part of the ceremony involves sewing a little red bib or hat or to make something for the little statue and in Japan you see many little Jizo statues in stone and wood with little red bibs and hats.